Minds On

 Rank the following events from 1 to 5 based on the order they occurred in.

-Choose two of following treaties to explore in detail.
+Choose one of the following treaties to explore in detail.

 - Selkirk Treaty (1817)